-We currently only have two product candidates, B-VEC and KB105, and are initiating trials for a third candidate KB301 in the near future, and we may never develop, acquire or in-license additional product candidates.
+We currently only have two product candidates, B-VEC and KB105, in clinical trials and are initiating trials for a third candidate KB301 in the near future, and we may never develop, acquire or in-license additional product candidates.
 We may never succeed in any or all these activities and, even if we do, we may never generate revenues that are significant or large enough to achieve profitability.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would decrease the value of our company and could impair our ability to raise capital, maintain our research and development efforts, expand our business or continue our operations.
 A decline in the value of our company also could cause you to lose all or part of your investment.

 Because of the numerous risks and uncertainties associated with pharmaceutical product and biological development, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to achieve profitability.
-If we are required by the U.S. Food and Drug Administration, or the FDA, the European Medicines Agency, or the EMA, or other regulatory authorities to perform studies in addition to those currently expected, or if there are any delays in completing our clinical trials or the development of B-VEC and KB105, our expenses could increase and revenue could be further delayed.
+If we are required by the FDA, the EMA, or other regulatory authorities to perform studies in addition to those currently expected, or if there are any delays in completing our clinical trials or the development of B-VEC and KB105, our expenses could increase and revenue could be further delayed.